GauZen/python101/docs/scipy/exercises/fitting_a_frequency_measurement.rst

 .. _sec_fitting_a_frequency_measurement:

 ===============================
-Fitting a Frequency Measurement
+Fitting a frequency measurement
 ===============================

 Use the data provided :download:`here <frequency_measurement.csv>` and compute the amplitude :math:`A`, the frequency :math:`f`, and the phase offset :math:`\varphi` of the measurement.

-.. rubric:: Recommended Steps
+.. rubric:: Recommended steps

 #.
 Read the data from the file.
 #.
 Plot the data to get a feeling for it.